econ-ark/REMARK/REMARKs/PortfolioChoiceBlogPost/README.md

 # PortfolioChoiceBlogPost

-#### Reproduce the results and figures
+### Reproduce the results and figures

-This REMARK requires docker to reproduce the results.
+You can reproduce all of the results of this REMARK on any computer that can run [docker](https://en.wikipedia.org/wiki/Docker_(software)).

-Make sure you have installed Docker and it's running in the background.
+To install docker locally follow the [guide](https://github.com/econ-ark/econ-ark-tools/tree/master/Virtual/Docker#install-docker-desktop-macos-and-windows), and launch it so that it is running in the background on your computer.

-To install docker locally follow the [guide](https://github.com/econ-ark/econ-ark-tools/tree/master/Virtual/Docker#install-docker-desktop-macos-and-windows)
+(Instructions below will work in the terminal on a Mac or Linux machine; Windows users will need to [install bash](https://itsfoss.com/install-bash-on-windows/))

-- Clone the REMARK repository locally
+- Then [clone](https://www.toolsqa.com/git/git-clone/) the REMARK repository locally

 ```
 $ git clone https://github.com/econ-ark/REMARK